GusXKern/SQL_PROJECT_DATA_JOBS/README.md

     demand_count DESC
 LIMIT 25
 ```
+**Actionable Recommendations for Job Seekers**:

+- **Learn Core Skills First**:
+Prioritize SQL and Python, as they have high demand and versatility.
+Add Excel to your skillset, as it is foundational and often used for reporting and quick analysis.

+- **Invest in Visualization**:
+Tableau and Power BI are essential for communicating insights effectively, making them key tools for data analysts.

+- **Specialize in Cloud and Modern Tools**:
+Learning Azure, Snowflake, and AWS can significantly boost earning potential and align you with industry trends.

+- **Consider Niche Skills for High Salaries**:
+Explore Express, Looker, or SQL Server to target roles that offer specialized but lucrative opportunities.

+- **Supplement with General Productivity Tools**:
+Familiarity with PowerPoint, Word, and SharePoint can enhance communication and collaboration in professional settings.

 ![Most Optimal Skill](assets/q5.png)
 *Bar graph visualizing both the average salary, denoted by the blue bars, and the demand, denoted by the blue line, associated with each skill for the NYC Data Analyst jobs.
 I set a minimum of 10 job postings to elimitate outlier skills.
 I made this visualization in PowerBI using CSV data generated from my SQL query results*